 Big Life was co-founded in September 2010 by photographer Nick Brandt, award-winning conservationist Richard Bonham, and entrepreneur Tom Hill.

-Born and raised in England, Nick first visited East Africa in 1995 whilst directing Earth Song, a music video he made for Michael Jackson.
-Nick fell in love with the place and the animals there, and felt that there was a way to photograph animals in a way that no-one had done before.
+Born and raised in England, Nick first visited East Africa in 1995 whilst directing Earth Song, a music video for Michael Jackson.
+Nick fell in love with the place and the animals there, and felt that there was a way to photograph animals in a way that at that time no-one had done before- attempting to portray animals as sentient creatures not so different from us.
 As a result, Nick decided to switch careers.

 Starting in 2001, he embarked upon a decade-long photographic project: a trilogy of books to memorialize the vanishing natural grandeur of East Africa and its escalating destruction.
 Completed in 2013, the titles of the three books form one consecutive sentence: "On This Earth, A Shadow Falls, Across The Ravaged Land."

-Many of the photos over the years were taken in the Amboseli ecosystem of Kenya and Tanzania, where in 2010, no longer able to sit back and allow the destruction to continue, Nick co-founded Big Life Foundation with one of the most respected conservationists in East Africa, Richard Bonham.
+Many of the photos over the years were taken in the Amboseli ecosystem of Kenya and Tanzania, where in 2010, no longer able to sit back and allow the destruction to continue, Nick co-founded Big Life Foundation with conservationists Richard Bonham.
 As Nick writes, "There’s little use being angry and passive.
 Much better to be angry and active."

-In 2016, Nick released “Inherit the Dust,” in which, in a series of epic panoramas, he records the impact of man in places in East Africa where animals used to roam.
+In 2015, Nick released “Inherit the Dust,” in which, in a series of epic panoramic tableaux, he records the impact of man in places in East Africa where animals used to roam.
 In each location, life size panels of his animal portraits are placed within a world of explosive urban development, factories, wasteland, and quarries.